zunction/blog-source/content/2016-10-28-a-nonresearch-discussion.md

 your choice.
 So, we have to be able to not succumb to such outburst.

-There's really much more I would have liked to share, but due to the amount of learnings I obtained in that nonresearch discussion, I could only synthesis out a partial of them to a level of accuracy that is acceptable for me.
+There's really much more I would have liked to share, but due to the amount of learnings I obtained in that nonresearch discussion, I could only synthesize out a partial of them to a level of accuracy that is acceptable for me.

 I hope the points I shared above made some sense to you.
 If it didn't, maybe